manuel-aguiar/42_webserv/README.md

 - Http Redirections
 - Prepare full tests
-- Adding the DELETE http method (unlink target file)
 - Integrate headers received from request, select the function pointers to take the execution forward

 - testing Multiple requests in the same buffer
     - httprequest should stop parsing
 - Check Permission to access root folders at ServerConfig
+- Not allow root with / at the end at ServerConfig